KDE/kimageformats/README.md

 ### The DDS plugin

-The DDS plugin is a fork of Qt 5.6 with bug fixes and improvements.
-It will be activated once the security issues are resolved.
+The DDS plugin is a fork from Qt 5.6 with bug fixes and improvements.

 ## License